This vegetarian moqueca features hearts of palm and plantains instead of fish. Ready in under 45 minutes.

 What’s In This Vegetarian Moqueca

-The browned plantains round out the dish with a subtle, caramel-like sweetness, while the brininess and firm texture of hearts of palm imitates the vibe of seafood.
+Everything is flavored with garlic, chili flakes, and lemon juice.
 Garnishing with lots of fresh herbs (parsley or cilantro) is key.
-You can serve the stew with a side of rice, if you’d like.
+(You can serve the stew with a side of rice, if you’d like.)

 It’s worth mentioning that my stew is more “moqueca-inspired” than “authentic moqueca” since it doesn’t use dende oil – the red-hued, strong-flavored palm oil traditional to this dish and Brazilian cooking in general.